Written for orchestra in Rio in 1926, Choros #06 is dedicated to Arminda Neves d'Almeida.

 Prof. Tarasti calls this work Villa-Lobos's Pastoral Symphony: "...it is by nature a lyrical work."
 He quotes Villa-Lobos:

-"...the atmosphere of the work relects a sort of impression of the deserts of Northeastern Brazil: the climate, colors, temperature, light, birdsong, the fragrance of the capim grass blending with the capoeiras and all the elements of nature in a desert."
+"...the atmosphere of the work relects a sort of imprssion of the deserts of Northeastern Brazil: the climate, colors, temperature, light, birdsong, the fragrance of the capim grass blending with the capoeiras and all the elements of nature in a desert."
 Tarasti (1995), p.
 109

 Villa-Lobos, Heitor.
 1987.
 Chôros no 6 pour orchestre.
 Paris: M. Eschig.